daniels-h/high_impact_slides/README.md

 ## Core Design Principles
 * **Cohesion**: The design supports the content quietly, ensuring every slide looks like part of the same family[cite: 5].
 * **Restraint**: Limits accent colors to a maximum of 4 to 6 uses per deck to prevent visual competition[cite: 68].
-* **Purposeful Space**: Every zone on a slide must have a declared purpose, actively avoiding accidental white space[cite: 48].
+* **Purposeful Space**: Every zone on a slide must have a declared purpose, actively avoiding accidental white space.

 ## Reference Files
 * `SKILL.md`: The core operational logic, gating rules, and prompt instructions.